miguelangelo78/Kernel-Test/README.md

 # Kernel-Test
 An experimental project for training and testing with a Kernel for x86 systems (and maybe more) using C++ language.
 There will be no OS as this is focused specifically on the Kernel domain.
-I will however add userspace and some test programs.
+We will however add userspace and some test programs.

 ![Kernel screenshot](http://i.imgur.com/pccSWrE.png)